TUDelft-CITG/MUDE/book/prob-design/02-two-random-variables.md

 # Two Random Variables

+Two rivers upstream.

+sum of the two

+how to find the probability?

+%design point consideration NOT included here!!!

+## old stuff

 This becomes much more interesting, but already a lot more complex.

 Start with two loads.
 Illustrated using